Grover's Algorithm for Question Answering: Application

 The question statement and possible answers hold the key for the search algorithm to identify the correct answers in our application.
 This will happen as a consequence of the contractions of the possible solutions with the question predicate.
 We will use our previous construction as the input of the first Grover iteration.
 To this end, suppose that we want to know the answer to the question \textit{Who talks?}, and that we have $P$ possible answers, of which $Q$ are absolutely correct, and $P-Q$ are, on the contrary, definitely wrong.
 For the oracle to identify the correct answers, they must be produced from the contraction with the verb, and they must be in a superposition equivalent to Eq. (\ref{multiplesol}).

 The more complex mapping of $w$ to the semantics, when compared with the syntactic types $s$ and $n$, can be attributed to the particular semantics of questions and our application.
 In standard terms, the meaning of a question is taken as the map that sends answers, which belong to the interpretation space of nouns, to truth values, which are elements of the interpretation space of declarative sentences.
 We want to keep track of which word provides a correct answer in our quantum circuit, and a map like the latter, upon performing contractions, would only give us a count of how many correct and wrong answers there are.
+To see this, suppose that the word \textit{who} is represented in the space